ELIZABETH JACKMAN (d.1550+)

 Catherine Jaqueman was the daughter of Louis Jaqueman of Orléans, France.
 Her mother was the heir to the Genteron or Gouteron family of Inguirand Turvyle, near Orléans.
-Catherine married an exiled English clergyman, William Whittingham (1524-June 10, 1579) in Geneva on November 15, 1556.
-Whittingham succeeded John Knox to the pulpit there and was one of those involved in producing the Geneva Bible.
-In order to complete that work, he did not return to England until May 1560.
-There is little mention of Catherine in England during her husband’s lifetime and it is not known if she accompanied him on several trips to France, where she had been born.
-He was chaplain to Ambrose Dudley, earl of Warwick, and in 1563 was appointed Dean of Durham.
+In Geneva on November 15, 1556, Catherine married an exiled English clergyman, William Whittingham (1524-June 10, 1579).
+Their children were Zachery (b.
+1557) and Susanna (b.1558), who died young, Timothy (d.1631+), Sarah, Deborah, Judith (1570-1590+), Elizabeth, and Daniel (1571-1590+).
+Whittingham succeeded John Knox to the pulpit in Geneva and was one of those involved in producing the Geneva Bible.
+In order to complete that work, he delayed his return to England until May 1560.
+There is little mention of Catherine in England during her husband’s lifetime and it is not known if she accompanied him on several trips to France.
+In 1563, he was chaplain to Ambrose Dudley, earl of Warwick, when he was appointed Dean of Durham.
 En route to his new post, he preached before Queen Elizabeth at Windsor Castle.
-He and Catherine had eight children—Zachery (b.
-1557) and Susanna (b.1558), who died young, Timothy (d.1631+), Sarah, Deborah, Judith (1570-1590+), Elizabeth, and Daniel (1571-1590+).
-They were in Durham during the Rebellion of the Northern Earls in 1569, during which Durham Cathedral was taken over by the rebels.
+The Whittinghams were in Durham during the Rebellion of the Northern Earls in 1569, when Durham Cathedral was taken over by the rebels.
 After her husband’s death, Catherine remained in Durham.
 She inherited her third of his property and the guardianship of her younger children, plus £400 toward their upbringing.
-Within days, she had asked for the guardianship of her eldest son, Timothy, who had become a ward of the queen, and for all debts due to her husband at the time of his death.
+Within days, she had asked for the guardianship of her eldest son, Timothy, who had become a royal ward, and for all debts due to her husband at the time of his death.
 Both requests were granted.
-On October 22, 1579, the new dean requested that Catherine be called to account for the profits of the deanery due to him and asked that she show what leases she held for the house he wished to claim.
-In 1583, she was the defendant in a slander case in Durham.
+On October 22, 1579, the new dean asked that Catherine be called to account for the profits of the deanery due to him and asked that she show what leases she held for the house he wished to claim.
+In 1583, she was the defendant in a case of slander case.
 She had repeated the rumor that her neighbor, Margaret Key, wife of the master of the grammar school, Francis Key, had given birth to a child before her marriage.
 Catherine wrote her will on December 9, 1590.
 She left her mansion and dwelling-house in the North Bailey and the lands in France that she had inherited from her father, to her son Timothy, and her houses in Kingsgate, near the Bow Church in Durham, to her son Daniel.
 After making specific bequests of furniture, plate, and books, including a French Bible, the rest of her estate was to be divided between her unmarried daughter Judith and the children of the daughter who married a man named Birkhead.

 see ELIZABETH MILLS